 Adam, CTO & Co-Founder

 I am a better leader now.
 I was confused and frustrated.
 Josh gave me space to surface and confront the self-defeating behaviors I didn't know were there.
-His gentle yet structured approach allows me to make habitual leadership improvements.
+His gentle yet structured approach allowed me to make habitual leadership improvements.
 My team noticed.